adrian-ja-projects/train-prediction-project/README.md

 ## What is doing:

 This programme is using google colabs notebooks as environment to reduce dependency risks.
+1. Install all dependencies, including a spark instance
-1. Extract data from the digitraffic API.
+2. Extract data from the digitraffic API.
-2. Stage the data in an staging folder.
+3. Stage the data in an staging folder.
-3. Read the JSON file and automatically flatten the file.
+4. Read the JSON file and automatically flatten the file.
-4. Write the flat file into a parquet table in the RAW zone. (original design was to upload the file into a DB, time contrains change the design to write into data lake format)
+5. Write the flat file into a parquet table in the RAW zone. (original design was to upload the file into a DB, time contrains change the design to write into data lake format)
-5. Read the parquet table and transform to get the table ready for analysis.
+6. Read the parquet table and transform to get the table ready for analysis.
 Write table into a Use Case area (Golden Area)
-6. Analysis is carried out to get a suggested maximun departing time for the IC27 train.
+7. Analysis is carried out to get a suggested maximun departing time for the IC27 train.